pkgforge-dev/Gnome-Calculator-AppImage/README.md

     Desktop file needs to be named `org.gnome.Calculator.desktop` for it to work.
     The only exception is the detection for desktop file `gnome-calculator-AM.desktop` in local directories, which is added as a support for `am` AppImage manager.
   - the `XDG_DATA_DIRS` variable having the `XDG_DATA_HOME` in path, which the AppImage will detect if not present + warn about & suggest the solution.
   - This operation won't be performed if search integration files already exist in `/usr/share/` or `/usr/local/share/`, as it's assumed that the packager and/or system-administrator already handled that integration to the system.
+Modifying `XDG_DATA_DIRS` in that case is not needed.
-- If you use AppImage portable folders feature & you want to use the search-provider functionality, than only use portable `appimage-filename.config` folder to make the functionality work.
+- If you use AppImage portable folders feature, you didn't manually integrate search-provider to the system & you want to use the search-provider functionality, than only use portable `appimage-filename.config` folder to make the functionality work.
   - If you want to clean `$HOME` after uninstallation, besides regular application dotfiles, you also need to remove the files below, which are used for search-provider integration:
     - `${XDG_DATA_HOME}/gnome-shell/search-providers/org.gnome.Calculator-search-provider.ini`
     - `${XDG_DATA_HOME}/dbus-1/services/org.gnome.Calculator.SearchProvider.service`